radar/guides/patterns.md

 it can be really strange (Knuth’s TeX project had version numbers: 3, 3.1, 3.14, 3.141, 3.1415; each successive version added another digit to PI).

-The RubyGems team recommends gem developers to follow [Semantic Versioning](http://semver.org) for their gem's versions.
+The RubyGems team urges gem developers to follow the [Semantic Versioning](http://semver.org) standard for their gem's versions.
 The RubyGems library itself does not enforce a strict versioning policy, but using an "irrational" policy will only be a disservice to those in the community who use your gems.

-Let's say we have a 'stack' gem that holds a `Stack` class with both `push` and `pop` functionalty.
-Our `CHANGELOG` with SemVer version bumping might look like this:
+Suppose you have a 'stack' gem that holds a `Stack` class with both `push` and `pop` functionalty.
+Your `CHANGELOG` with might look like this if you use semantic versioning:

 * **Version 0.0.1**: The initial `Stack` class is released.
 * **Version 0.0.2**: Switched to a linked list implementation because it is cooler.